groupoasys/Comparison_non_linear_solvers/README.md

 ```

-Then, the parameters of the new problem should be defined.
+Then, the input parameters for the function which executes the comparison should be defined for the new problem.
 An example of the values of these parameters is given below:
 ```
 problem = 'new_problem'
 number_of_variables = 500